Updated: Oct 26

 What if we found that the mind is more than beliefs, thoughts, perceptions, and emotions?
 What if we found gateways in our subjective experience that lead to unseen fields of the mind not described in medical science?
 What if we found that certain avenues and patterns of suffering can be managed in new ways?
 What if the mind is both within and around the body?
 What if the mind is not limited to a lifetime?
 How might our explorations of these and other questions change how we interpret and assign words like delusion, hallucination, depression, mania, addiction, and impairment?

-But that’s not enough.
+Investigating such philosophies is not enough.
 We also have to get the basics right, beginning from childhood.
-The basics include expressing and sharing our emotions, and recognizing that there is no such thing as a “normal person” apart from a calculated mathematical average.
+The basics include expressing and sharing our emotions, and recognizing that there is no such thing as a “normal person” apart from a mathematical average.
 If we do this effectively, starting with making an example of the way we live, we will find that our insight into the mind increases.
 This is how we open the door to the possibility of helping those who are suffering in deeper and greater ways.

-So whether you’re an expert or a lay person, a person with an advanced degree or no degree, a person who meditates or doesn’t meditate, it is you who helps us define “mental illness” based on the range of your experience of mind.
+So whether you’re an expert or a lay person, a person with an advanced degree or no degree, a person who meditates or doesn’t meditate, it is you who helps us define "mental health" and “mental illness” based on the range of your experience of mind.

 We don’t know what the mind is.
 Let’s find out.